eywalker/nvidia-docker-compose/README.md

 also it depends on `PyYAML` Python package which would be installed automatically during the installation step described below.

 ## Before you install
-`nvidia-docker-compose` depends on `nvidia-docker` to properly function and above all, it depends on all extra Docker volumes that are automatically created when you run `nidia-docker`.
+`nvidia-docker-compose` depends on `nvidia-docker` to properly function and above all, it depends on all extra Docker volumes that are automatically created when you run `nvidia-docker`.
 Before you install and run `nvidia-docker-compose`, please make sure to test run `nvidia-docker` at least once to ensure that all volumes are set up and are functioning correctly.
 In particular, I recommend that you run the following command:

 ```bash
 $ nvidia-docker run --rm nvidia/cuda nvidia-smi